handsontable/hyperformula/docs/guide/custom-functions.md

 The name of that object becomes the ID by which [translations](#function-translations), [aliases](#function-aliases), and other elements refer to your function.
 Make the ID unique among all HyperFormula functions ([built-in](built-in-functions.md#list-of-available-functions) and custom).

-Inside your function's object, define a `method` property, which maps your function to an implementation method (we'll define that method later on).
+Then, in your function's object, define a `method` property, which maps your function to an implementation method (we'll define it later on).

 ```javascript
 CountHF.implementedFunctions = {